TanYa-Go/Movie-Quiz/README.md

 <a></a>
 ### **Design Choices**

-The design was guided by a vintage movies and cinema look, inspired by the hero image.
+The design was guided by vintage movies and cinema look, inspired by the hero image.

 <a></a>